keijiro/ParticleMotionVector/README.md

 How about transparency?
 -----------------------

-I haven't tried transparency with motion vectors because I think it never works.
-Possibly it works if someone tweaks it very carefully.
-I don't recommend but you can try it anyway.
+I haven't tried transparency with motion vectors because I think it works only if someone tweaks it very carefully (and I have no time to invest in it).
+I won't recommend it, but you can try it anyway.

 License
 -------

 Copyright (c) 2017 Unity Technologies

-This repository is to be treated as an example content of Unity -- you can use the code freely.
+This repository is to be treated as an example content of Unity; you can use the code freely in your projects.
 Also see the [FAQ] about example contents.

 [FAQ]: https://unity3d.com/unity/faq#faq-37863